Students from a two-year or four-year accredited postsecondary institution may receive transfer credits provided:

 - A course in which a student received a D or F grade may be repeated for credit and only the last grade earned will be used in the grade point average calculation.

-- Transfer students with an Associate of Arts or an Associate of Science degree with at least 52 hours of acceptable transfer credit will have the writing seminar waived and will meet all GE 1 distribution components in the general education curriculum.
+- Transfer students with an Associate of Arts or an Associate of Science degree with at least 52 hours of acceptable transfer credit or a transfer student with a previous bachelor’s degree from an accredited post-secondary institution will have the writing seminar waived and will meet all GE 1 distribution components in the general education curriculum.
 In addition, transfer credit may be received for the CCD, GE2 and CCE requirements.

 - All transfer coursework is evaluated on a course by course basis.
 General education curriculum requirements must be completed by either transfer or Carroll University credit.